millerml352/NEON-Titration-QC-App/README.md

     1a.
 Data frame is superassigned to global env, would be shared between users if not restarted between each "session"

     1b.
-Might need some kind of R markdown index file?
-Attempted to practice host via shinyapps.io and couldn't because of that.
-Hard to tell, quite sure Cody or Jim could answer that though
+Might need some kind of R markdown index file OR split into ui.R server.R and global.R?
+Attempted to test host via shinyapps.io and couldn't run.
+Hard to tell, quite sure Cody or Jim could answer that quickly though

-2. DRY out the plot code - working on a looping plot function in dev repo rather than four semi-hard coded plot expressions
+2. DRY out the plot code - working on looping plot function in dev repo rather than four semi-hard coded plot expressions.
+Should speed up processing time

-3. Button or at least capability to export plots; probably would work with either plotly or ggplot2
+3. Button or capability to export plots (right-click save does not work atm easy fix); probably would work with either plotly or ggplot2

+4. Deal with skipping rows due to NAs in non-vital columns e.g. POSE fall 2019 skipping observations and disconnected plot due to NAs in initialSamplePh column

+5. Progress indicator of some sort for "Retrieve Data" button